 Client testimonial (for Madelene Holdsworth)

 At Slater and Gordon, we have a long-standing connection with military personnel, showing continued support.
-All cases are dealt with by specialists who have a great deal of experience in dealing with military injury claims and we always act with the best interests of our clients in mind.
+All cases are dealt with by military solicitors who have a great deal of experience in dealing with military injury claims, and we always act with the best interests of our clients in mind.
 Where fault is admitted on your case, we’ll seek interim payments to enable future independence as we’re settling your case.

 Frequently asked questions about military injury claims